funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods.md

 ## isKycVerified

 Returns the kyc verification status of the user on the wallet.
-Event listeners will fire as well to keep this value updated which is the way we suggest you go with to integrate that (examples in the test wallet app).
+Event listeners will fire as well to keep this value updated.

 ```ts
 public async isKycVerified(): Promise<boolean>